AnswerDotAI/basedpl/tests/reference/README.md

 Dyalog's two fixed-order float reduction examples are retained as explicit exclusions. miniapl permits reassociation of primitive float sums/products.
 Generic-function reduction and primitive scan order remain tested; do not replace excluded expectations with one compiler's chosen answer.

 ngn uses origin 0 and has different prototype/dialect rules.
 Its original expressions and expectations are retained.
-Only origin-independent cases are active from the automatic first pass.
+The first pass activated origin-independent cases.
+Later activation also reviews expressions where the changed origin cancels, such as sorting through the array's own grade indices.
 The `origin: 0` field describes upstream, not miniapl's execution settings.
 Closed literal right-hand expectations were evaluated independently in Dyalog, not with miniapl.

 April's literal Common Lisp expectations were converted to structured values.
 Ordinary rational expectations represent approximate results under miniapl's numeric policy, not opt-in exact `r` literals.
 The power alias `⋆` is written as standard `*` outside quoted text.
 Printed-format expectations, host wrappers, and library dependencies remain visible for review.